 Redistribution of income through government transfers

-The extent of the redistribution is examined in the following analysis by comparing the change in income distribution and inequality before and after government transfers.
+The extent of the redistribution in Switzerland is examined in the following analysis by comparing the change in income distribution and inequality before and after government transfers.
 The primary income is considered as income before government transfers, the disposable income as income after government redistribution.
 In addition, the gross income represents an intermediate stage in this redistribution process in which part of the government transfers is already considered with the social benefits.
 The analyses are based on data from the Household Budget Survey (HBS).

 Please consult our publications (see "further information" in the French and German pages) for more detailed analyses.